Living With Bats

 - You can now remove the exclusion devices and permanently seal the entrances.

-Depending on what you decide to do about your bats this summer, your little colony may be of interest to us as part of an ongoing study on bat hibernation and migration.
-We know of only a handful of summer roosts in Alaska; most are in buildings.
-We track summer roosts through the fall to determine when the bats leave or if they remain in place over winter.
-Let us know if you are interested in having your building included in this study.
-If you have any more questions don't hesitate to contact us.
-Also please keep us posted on how you choose to resolve your "bat issue" and what your final outcome is.
+Depending on what you decide to do about the bats in your building, your colony may be of interest to us as part of ongoing bat research and monitoring efforts in Alaska.
+We conduct exit counts at summer roosts to help monitor bat populations in the state.
+We also track activity through the fall to determine when the bats leave or if they remain in place over the winter.
+Let us know if you are interested in having your building included in our research.
+If you have any questions don't hesitate to contact us.
+Also please keep us posted on how you choose to resolve your "bat issue" and whether your exclusion is successful.

 For information on constructing one-way bat exclusion devices see: